nck974/news-summarizer/README.md

 - [ X ] Extract plain text news from a page.
 - [ X ] Extract structured news from the text content with AI.
 - [ X ] Classify the structured news into relevant topics.
-- [ ] Filter the topics that are not interesting.
+- [ X ] Filter the categories that are not interesting.
 - [ X ] Send the news via telegram bot.
 - [ ] Pack the content in docker.
 - [ ] Store in a database the news.